VektrexElectronicSystems/SpikeSafePythonSamples/README.md

 The [spikesafe-python](https://pypi.org/project/spikesafe-python/) library will need to be installed using the command `python -m pip install spikesafe-python`.
 Vektrex recommends always having the latest version of spikesafe-python when running these sequences; the current version is 1.1.0.

 Once the spikesafe-python package is installed, each script in this repository can be run independently as a standalone Python file.
 Run a file in its current state and verify that the expected outputs are obtained, as specified by the file's markdown description.

+Complete class documentation is available for spikesafe-python in [spikesafe-python API Overview](spikesafe_python_lib_docs).

 ### Installing matplotlib Package
 Some sequences involve graphing measurement results.
 To properly graph results, the [matplotlib](https://matplotlib.org/) library is required (version 3.2.1 or greater).
 Use the command `python -m pip install matplotlib` to install the latest version of matplotlib.
 Once the matplotlib library is installed, each sequence that involves graphing can be run as a standalone Python file.